Nuclear Regulatory Commission.

 A. Accessing Information

-Please refer to Docket ID NRC-2012-0261 when contacting the NRC about the availability of information regarding this document.
-You may access information related to this document by any of the following methods:
+Please refer to Docket ID NRC-2013-0073 when contacting the NRC about the availability of information regarding this document.
+You may access information related to this document, which the NRC possesses and is publicly available, by any of the following methods:

 B. Submitting Comments